Stansbury Park, Utah: Recreation

 The 18-hole public golf course runs through the center of Stansbury Park.
 It contains 14 lakes.
 All the par 3 holes are over water and 16 of the holes have water hazards.
 During the winter, Stansbury Park is often the only course open in the greater Salt Lake City area.
 The course has a clubhouse with food service, a pro shop, putting green and driving range.

 The Harmon's astronomical observatory, the Stansbury Park Observing Complex, is at the north end near the skateboard park.
 The observatory boasts a 40 cm (16") Ealing reflector, an 81 cm (32") reflector and a 200 mm (8") refractor along with computerized tracking and CCD imaging capabilities.
 The facility is owned and operated by the Salt Lake Astronomical Society.
 In 2017 another building was erected north of the original complex buildings, to house the world's largest amateur-built reflector telescope.

 Schools

-Stansbury Park has four public-education schools and one charter school.
-There are three public elementary schools (K through 6th grades) and one high school.
+Stansbury Park has six public-education schools and one charter school.
+There are four public elementary schools (K through 6th grades), one junior high, and one high school.
 Stansbury Elementary opened in 1979, Rose Springs Elementary opened in 2005, and Old Mill opened in 2017.
+Stansbury Junior High (7-8 grade) opened in 2025.
 Stansbury High School (9th through 12th), just southwest of Rose Springs Elementary School, opened in August 2009.
 Bonneville Academy, on the west edge of Stansbury Park, is a K-8 Charter school with a focus on STEM education.
+In 2023, An 8-year-old boy called Dallin Cunningham died at Rose Springs Elementary School, after falling off a slide in the school's playground.
+In 2024, Dallin's parents, Timothy and Kathryn Cunningham, sued the local school district over the death of their 8-year-old son.